unsw-restech/unsw-restech.github.io/source/faq.rst

 If you are using nodes that have been purchased using an external funding source you should also acknowledge the source of those funds.

-For information about `acknowledging ARC funding <https://www.arc.gov.au/acknowledging-arc>`_
+For information refer to `acknowledging ARC funding <https://www.arc.gov.au/acknowledging-arc>`_

 Your School or Research Group may also have policies for compute nodes that they have purchased.